-• Limit results to specific namespaces- restrict your search results to a particular namespace.
+- Limit results to specific namespaces- restrict your search results to a particular namespace.
 This is useful if there are multiple sites using the same repository and you want to block search results from the other sites.
-Remember that the namespace is the first half of the PID - everything before the colon.

-- Solr Default Query This option allows you to specify a default query used to browse results when no explicit query has been entered.
+Remember that the namespace is the first half of the PID everything before the colon - Solr Default Query This option allows you to specify a default query used to browse results when no explicit query has been entered.
 For example, if a user runs a search and then deletes their search term from the breadcrumbs, this default query will be applied in its place. - Solr Base Filter You can use this option as a blanket way to filter all Solr search queries.
-For example, you can apply date-based or collection-based restrictions.
-For more information on Solr, see the Solr Reference Guide.
+For example, you can apply date-based or collection-based restrictions such as removing page objects from search results by entering -RELS_EXT_hasModel_uri_ms:"info:fedora/islandora: pageCModel" in the Solr Base Filter field.